Are you looking for extra help with your coursework?

 How do I find the most appropriate academic support services to fit my needs?

 The best place to start is to ask your professors, as well as your academic advisor, if there are any academic support opportunities related to the courses in which you seek additional assistance.
 Another step is to use the Academic Support Directory or contact the ASC to point you in the right direction for campus-wide services and resources.

 Academic Success Center: Supplemental Instruction & Peer Tutoring Programs

 The ASC functions as a coordination site for programs that bring together resources from across the university to provide students with additional learning opportunities.
 Supplemental Instruction provides three weekly peer-led review sessions for BIO 151/152, BIO 171/172, and CHEM 111/121/122.
-The Peer Tutoring Program is a student-tutor match program that provides weekly learning assistance (in small groups) for many 100-200 level courses and for general English language skills (for ESL students).
+The Peer Tutoring Program is a student-tutor match program that provides weekly learning assistance (in small groups) for many 100-200 level courses.

 Conditions for Placement in the Peer Tutoring Program: